MarisSuss/paradox-key/README.md

 ## Description

-Time travel story where you are resonible for saving the world.
+Time travel story where you are responsible for saving the world.
+You have knowlage of perfect timeline and must inquire Pilot for his timeline to know what to change.
+Help the Pilot do his task and merge the timelines when finished.

 ## Setup